-It it with a certain amount of Schadenfreude, to read that Bagmandspolitiet and the politically motivated part of the Danish bureaucracy did not succeed in preventing entrepreneurial Danes leaving Denmark and for me to read that today it is estimated that more than 1600 billion has been taken out of the country to 55 countries and offshore, since the lifting of exchange control.
+It is with a certain amount of Schadenfreude, to read that Bagmandspolitiet and the politically motivated part of the Danish bureaucracy did not succeed in preventing entrepreneurial Danes from leaving Denmark and for me to read that today it is estimated that more than 1600 billion has been taken out of the country to 55 countries and offshore, since the lifting of exchange control.

 Bankers always banksters

-When I initially, for more than 55 years ago worked with Swiss banks and various international law firms (which now have become giants firms), moral and ethic did not list high on priorities when giving clients advice.
+When I initially, for more than 55 years ago worked with Swiss banks and various international law firms (which now have become giants firms), morals and ethic did not list high priorities when giving clients advice.
 Discretion and confidentiality came first and foremost, thereafter, how to retain and protect the client’s money.

-A Swiss banker said ones to me, that Switzerland is heaven for frightened money.
-If you look from a Swiss point of view, on the world or just Europe, we have seen dictators come and go, revolutions and communism – all-destroying or stealing people savings, by law or taxation.
-Why should we concern ourselves with various countries laws?
+A Swiss banker said to me, that Switzerland is heaven for frightened money.
+If you look from a Swiss point of view, on the world or just Europe, we have seen dictators come and go, revolutions and communism – all-destroying or stealing people’s savings, by law or taxation.
+Why should we concern ourselves with various countries’ laws?
 That is a matter for our clients.
 Most real bankers, the bankers who create money and clients, still think like that, wherever they operate.
 When your personal sovereignty and freedom are potentially threatened your future could be severely compromised.

 As to the most recent development and the exposure of the Danske Bank and their many misdemeanours with money laundering well in excess of 250 billion US Dollars – well bankers are always banksters, as I always have said, also Danish bankers.
 Just think for a moment, the British whistleblower already informed the senior figures at the bank in 2013, six years ago.

 How the huge money laundering schemes by the Danske Bank has not been detected and investigated earlier by Bagmandspolitiet is typical, when the whistleblower report was already handed to senior figures at the bank in 2013.
-I am certain that none of the people responsible ever will see a prison cell and that no individuals will be prosecuted, moreover, the Danish authorities will not ask for billions in fine, as they have in the USA.
+I am certain that none of the people responsible ever will see a prison cell and that no individuals will be prosecuted, moreover, the Danish authorities will not ask for billions in fines, as they have in the USA.

 Until we see senior executives held fully accountable for criminal wrongdoing and serious fines for the banks involved, this kind of scandal will continue for decades to come.
-If we just take the HSBC scandal some years ago, look at Netflex Dirty Money series showing the depths of corporate greed it exposes, complete with court records and documents, are staggering.
+If we just take the HSBC scandal some years ago, look at Netflix’s Dirty Money series showing the depths of corporate greed it exposes, complete with court records and documents, is staggering.
 Real stories of corporations making big profits without regard to the suffering it causes real, often financially struggling, people, from predatory payday loans to money laundering to, in its finale, the Trump Organization.

 HSBC total neglect of any anti-money laundering compliance, allowing business dealings with terrorist organizations and drug cartels were being hidden using ridiculously basic search engine tricks.
-The most shocking part is that HSBC executives who admitted to laundering money for some of the most brutal cartels and organizations in the world were never prosecuted in criminal court, and were not personally responsible for any of the fine.
+The most shocking part is that HSBC executives who admitted to laundering money for some of the most brutal cartels and organizations in the world were never prosecuted in criminal court, and were not personally responsible for any of the fines.

-HSBC Holdings’ agreement to pay a $1.9 billion fine to regulators and enter into a deferred prosecution agreement points to lack of adequate control processes in compliance and anti-money laundering.
+HSBC Holdings’ agreement to pay a $1.9 billion fine to regulators and enter into a deferred prosecution agreement points to a lack of adequate control processes in compliance and anti-money laundering.
 Given the bank’s size, it appears that it and some of its peers are too big to jail because they are too big to fail.
 The agreement constitutes a warning to the bank to clean up its act and avoids revocation of its charter to operate in the United States.
 The action was taken by regulators in the belief that the failure of a large financial institution could imperil the world’s financial system.
 This fact has protected so many banksters through the years, not only financiers but also property companies and the shipping industry.

-Bankers all over the world will always be there to accommodate you, nothing has changed, since my early days working with bankers near sixty years ago.
+Bankers all over the world will always be there to accommodate you, nothing has changed, since my early days working with bankers nearly sixty years ago.
 Every month, the top of the iceberg is exposed, somewhere, just the latest:

-Don Fort, the Chief of the Internal Revenue Service, Criminal Investigation (IRS-CI), announced ( 30 April 2020) the guilty plea of Bank Hapoalim (Switzerland) Ltd. and filing of criminal charges against Bank Hapoalim B.M. for conspiring with U.S. taxpayers and others to hide more than $7.6 billion in more than 5,500 secret Swiss and Israeli bank accounts and the income generated in these accounts from the Internal Revenue Service (the IRS)
+Don Fort, the Chief of the Internal Revenue Service, Criminal Investigation (IRS-CI), announced ( 30 April 2020) the guilty plea of Bank Hapoalim (Switzerland) Ltd. and the filing of criminal charges against Bank Hapoalim B.M. for conspiring with U.S. taxpayers and others to hide more than $7.6 billion in more than 5,500 secret Swiss and Israeli bank accounts and the income generated in these accounts from the Internal Revenue Service (the IRS)